Jürgen Klopp: Tactics

 The importance of emotion is something Klopp has underlined throughout his managerial career, saying "Tactical things are so important, you cannot win without tactical things, but the emotion makes the difference".
 He believes that the players should embrace their emotions, describing how "[football is] the only sport where emotion has this big of an influence".
 Ahead of the Merseyside derby in 2016, Klopp said "The best football is always about expression of emotion".
+Klopp is known for his passionate and sometimes unrestrained behavior on the touchline and in interviews during and after matches.
+No other coach in the history of the Bundesliga has been sent off from the technical area or fined more frequently.

 In his first two full seasons at Liverpool, Klopp almost exclusively employed a 4–3–3 formation, using a front three of wingers Mohamed Salah and Sadio Mané surrounding false-9 Roberto Firmino, supported by Philippe Coutinho in midfield.
 The foursome earned the moniker of the 'Fab Four' as they supplied the majority of the team's goals over this period of time.
 Roberto Firmino's exceptionally high number of tackles for a striker under Klopp's management encapsulates his style of play, demanding a high-press from all his players and having his striker defend from the front.
 Following Coutinho's departure in January 2018, the remaining front three increased their attacking output and continued to create chances as Salah won the Premier League Golden Boot in 2018, before sharing the award with his team-mate, Mané, in 2019.
 In the early part of the 2018–19 season Klopp, at times, used the 4–2–3–1 formation, which he had previously used at Dortmund.
 While this was partially to account for a number of injuries to key players, it also allowed Klopp to accommodate new signing Xherdan Shaqiri, playing Roberto Firmino in a more creative role and allowing Salah to play in a more central offensive position.
 However, for the remainder of the season, the 4–3–3 formation, as with the previous two seasons, became Klopp's preferred setup as his side finished as runners-up in the Premier League and reached a second consecutive Champions League final, where Klopp won his first Champions League title as a manager.